 Use biomass dispersants in conjunction with biocides.
-Many times, the living microbes in the storage tank will have produced significant amounts of biomass (biological secretions) that, in themselves, will plug filters, but that will also shield microbes from biocide action and prevent a complete microbe kill.
-If there is evidence of substantial biomass presence in the fuel or sticking to the surfaces of the tank, a government fuel manager should administer a biomass dispersant treatment alongside the biocide.
+Many times, the living microbes in the storage tank will have produced significant amounts of biomass (biological secretions) that, not only will plug filters, but that will also shield microbes from biocide action and prevent a complete microbe kill.
+If there is evidence of substantial biomass presence in the fuel or sticking to the surfaces of the tank, a health care facility fuel manager should administer a biomass dispersant treatment alongside the biocide.
 This will break up and disperse the biomass and allow for a more full and effective microbial kill by the biocide.

 Test...test for microbes.
 Both before and after.
 It's not enough to simply apply biocide and hope for the best.
-Given what's riding on the health of their fuel, government facility/operations fuel managers should do simple microbial testing, both before and after treatment, to ensure the problem is resolved.
+Given what's riding on the health of their fuel, hospitals and health care facilities should do simple microbial testing, both before and after treatment, to ensure the problem is resolved.